Fire Agate: What is It, Where to Find it

-Fire agate is a type of chalcedony, a microcrystalline variety of quartz.
-It is characterized by its vibrant, iridescent colors, which are caused by the presence of thin layers of iron oxide and other minerals.
-Fire agates can be found in a variety of colors, including red, orange, yellow, green, blue, and purple.
+Fire agate is a rare and highly sought-after variety of chalcedony, a microcrystalline form of quartz.
+This gemstone is characterized by its vibrant, iridescent colors, which resemble the flickering flames of fire.
+The striking colors are caused by thin layers of iron oxide and other minerals present in the stone.

 Fire agate is a natural gemstone discovered so far only in certain areas of central and northern Mexico and the southwestern United States (New Mexico, Arizona and California).